ajithvcoder/emlo4-session-14-ajithvcoder/README.md

 - You can refer dev/minikube-dev for minikube development and manifest file related testings.
 No helm charts there

-### Docker file development - model-service development - web-service development
+### Docker file development-Model-service development-Web-service development

 **Build**